TYPO3 vs WordPress – My Honest Opinion

 Effort: Medium to high (depending on content volume)

-Typical Scenario: Company grows.
+Typical scenario: Company is growing.
 Requirements exceed WordPress capabilities.

 TYPO3 → WordPress